Celebrating One of Mille Lac’s True Ice Fishing Legends

 In today’s world, where Airbnb features a dedicated Mille Lacs category for ice fishing houses, it’s hard to fathom that long ago, ice fishing was considered a sport only for the hard-core outdoors sportsman.
 Back then, a 4’x8′ permanent ice fishing house was deemed significant, an 8’x12′ permanent ice fishing house was considered over the top, and a sleeper style house was the talk of insanity.
 Joe did not think this way.

 Joe Karpen Revolutionizes Ice Fishing on Lake Mille Lacs

-When Joe Karpen started to add rental houses back in the early 1980s, one of the first things he did was add amenities like gas heaters, gas lamps, gas cooking stoves, improved insulation, and modern windows.
+When Joe Karpen started to add Mille Lacs ice fishing rental houses back in the early 1980s, one of the first things he did was add amenities like gas heaters, gas lamps, gas cooking stoves, improved insulation, and modern windows.
 The second thing he did was increase their overall size.
 Joe said, “There was no rule a four-hole ice fishing house had to be a certain size, but everyone made them the same to save money.”
-Joe increased the overall size of his four hole ice fishing houses, allowing more room for modern amenities.
+Joe increased the overall size of his four-hole ice fishing houses, allowing more room for modern amenities.
 Then he started to make his eight hole houses even larger.
 Karpen’s started a trend which continues on Mille Lacs to this.

 Sadly, Joe passed away in 2008.
 His legacy lives on through the efforts of Chuck and Marilyn Appeldoorn, current owners of Karpen’s resort.
-Joe would be proud if he could see what the Appledoorn’s have accomplished since purchasing the resort back in 2004.
+Joe would be proud if he could see what the Appeldoorn’s Sunset Bay Resort has accomplished since purchasing the resort back in 2004.